Private Lands Deer Management Program

 For more information about this program, contact Cory Morea at (850) 488-5878.

 The goal of this program is to meet the needs and desires of private landowners and leaseholders regarding deer management through a voluntary program that provides greater flexibility in herd and harvest management and promotes habitat conservation and hunting heritage efforts.
 The program is for parcels of sufficient size to successfully implement deer herd and wildlife management/conservation measures and to reduce potential concerns of hunters on adjacent properties where management programs differ.

-The voluntary Private Lands Deer Management Permit program was developed at the request of private landowners and by working closely with them, to allow greater flexibility in deer hunting seasons and deer harvest opportunities within sustainable herd management goals for individual properties.
-Management plans are required for enrolled lands and should include conservations actions to benefit wildlife and could include hunting heritage efforts.
+The voluntary Private Lands Deer Management Program was developed at the request of private landowners to have the FWC work closely with them to allow greater flexibility in deer hunting seasons and deer harvest opportunities within sustainable herd management goals for individual properties.
+Management plans are required for enrolled lands and should include conservation actions to benefit wildlife and could include hunting legacy efforts.
 As a result, the greater public benefits of the program are (1) more and better wildlife habitat management, (2) more data on deer populations and harvest to increase understanding of deer management in Florida, and (3) more opportunities to get youth involved in hunting and other fish and wildlife related programs.
-FWC oversight of deer management, including approval of the management plan and appropriate monitoring measures, ensures accountability and stewardship of the wild deer population on behalf of the citizens of Florida.
+FWC oversight of deer management, including approval of the management plan and appropriate monitoring measures, ensures accountability and stewardship of the wild deer population on behalf of Florida residents.